shopware/shopware/adr/2022-11-09-composer-based-web-updater.md

+---
-# 2022-11-09 - Composer-based web updater
+title: Composer-based web updater
+date: 2022-11-09
+area: core
+tags: [composer, plugin, web-updater]
+---

 ## Context

-Currently we are using a Slim Framework 2 based web updater which downloads the zip file from our server and unpacks it.
+Currently, we are using a Slim Framework 2 based web updater which downloads the zip file from our server and unpacks it.
 This is a very old approach and blocks us implementing new features like using Composer to install additional composer packages.

 So our main problems are: